 5. Policy Support

 Mounting support from Washington State’s government is apparent from the recent publication of the Washington State Electric Vehicle Action Plan, and several bills introduced in the recent Washington legislative session.
 This includes House Bill 1853 which provides “a clear policy directive and financial incentive to utilities for electric vehicle infrastructure build-out.”
-Ongoing federal tax credits of up to $7,500 per EV purchase are expected to remain available until phase-outs beginning in 2020, and the U.S. Department of Energy continues to fund large programs supporting the adoption of electric vehicles.
+Governor Inslee and the Washington Department of Transportation have announced $1 million for highway corridor EV charging.
+Ongoing federal tax credits of up to $7,500 per EV purchase, and up to $1,000 for residential and $30,000 for commercial EV charging stations are available and the U.S. Department of Energy continues to fund large programs supporting the adoption of electric vehicles.
 In addition to short- and long-term economic and environmental benefits, energy independence is a strategic motivation for supporting transportation electrification, in order to reduce reliance on foreign oil sources and thereby strengthen national security.

 B. Barriers to EV Adoption